canonical/lxd/doc/instances.md

 -  `snapshots.schedule` takes a shortened cron expression:
 `<minute> <hour> <day-of-month> <month> <day-of-week>`.
 If this is empty (default), no snapshots will be created.
--  `snapshots.schedule.stopped` controls whether or not stopped instance are to be automatically snapshotted.
+-  `snapshots.schedule.stopped` controls whether to automatically snapshot stopped instances.
 It defaults to `false`.
--  `snapshots.pattern` takes a pongo2 template string to format the snapshot name.
+-  `snapshots.pattern` takes a Pongo2 template string to format the snapshot name.
-To name snapshots with time stamps, the pongo2 context variable `creation_date` can be used.
+To name snapshots with time stamps, the Pongo2 context variable `creation_date` can be used.
 Be aware that you should format the date (e.g. use `{{ creation_date|date:"2006-01-02_15-04-05" }}`) in your template string to avoid forbidden characters in the snapshot name.
 Another way to avoid